rachelrodko/recipe-site/README.md

 [You can visit the website here.](https://rachelsrecipes.clicked.space/)

-Disclaimer: This is just a sample website that I have created using WordPress for testing purposes.
+Disclaimer: This is just a fictional website that I have created using WordPress for testing purposes.
 All recipes have been sourced from The Guardian©.